ArchipelagoMW/Archipelago/docs/api.md

     """Insert description of the world/game here."""
     game: str = "My Game"  # name of the game/world options = mygame_options  # options the player can set
-    topology_present: bool = True  # show path to victory in spoiler
+    topology_present: bool = True  # show path to required location checks in spoiler
     remote_items: bool = False  # True if all items come from the server
+    remote_start_inventory: bool = False  # True if start inventory comes from the server

     # ID of first item and location, can be hard-coded but code may be easier
     # to read with this as a propery